theothernt/AerialViews/README.md

 <details>
 <summary>ADB command - set Aerial Views as the default screensaver</summary>

-> [!WARNING]
-> If you are using an ADB app on Android phone, please skip these two commands as you are already connected to an ADB Shell.
+> :warning: If you are using an ADB app on Android phone, please skip these two commands as you are already connected to an ADB Shell.

 Connect to your Android TV device and start a command shell...